quangtn266/AA_PySpark/README.md

 # AA_PySpark.
 Mini projects for PySpark (Apache Spark).

 The repo is used for studying Apache Spark (Pyspark).
-It's from "Advanced Analytics with PySprak".
+1) Advanced Analytics with PySprak.
+2) Scaling Machine Learning with Spark.

 ## Configuration.